Vector bundle: Sections and locally free sheaves

-Given a vector bundle π: E → X and an open subset U of X, we can consider sections of π on U, i.e. continuous functions s: U → E where the composite π ∘ s is such that (π ∘ s)(u) = u for all u in U. Essentially, a section assigns to every point of U a vector from the attached vector space, in a continuous manner.
-As an example, sections of the tangent bundle of a differential manifold are nothing but vector fields on that manifold.
+Given a vector bundle π: E → X and an open subset U of X, we can consider sections of π on U, i.e. continuous functions s: U → E where the composite π ∘ s is such that (π ∘ s)(u) = u for all u in U. A section over U is an assignment, to every point p of U, a vector from the vector space fibre above p, in a continuous manner.
+As an example, a section of the tangent bundle of a differential manifold is the same as a vector field on that manifold.

 Let F(U) be the set of all sections on U. F(U) always contains at least one element, namely the zero section: the function s that maps every element x of U to the zero element of the vector space π−1({x}).
 With the pointwise addition and scalar multiplication of sections, F(U) becomes itself a real vector space.
 The collection of these vector spaces is a sheaf of vector spaces on X.

-If s is an element of F(U) and α: U → R is a continuous map, then αs (pointwise scalar multiplication) is in F(U).
-We see that F(U) is a module over the ring of continuous real-valued functions on U. Furthermore, if OX denotes the structure sheaf of continuous real-valued functions on X, then F becomes a sheaf of OX-modules.
+If s is an element of F(U) and f : U → R is a continuous map, then their product fs (pointwise scalar multiplication) is in F(U).
+This shows that F(U) is a module over the ring of continuous real-valued functions on U. Furthermore, if OX denotes the structure sheaf of continuous real-valued functions on X, then F becomes a sheaf of OX-modules.

 Not every sheaf of OX-modules arises in this fashion from a vector bundle: only the locally free ones do.
-(The reason: locally we are looking for sections of a projection U × Rk → U; these are precisely the continuous functions U → Rk, and such a function is a k-tuple of continuous functions U → R.)
+(The reason is that locally we are looking for sections of a projection U × Rk → U; these are precisely the continuous functions U → Rk, and such a function is a k-tuple of continuous functions U → R.)

 Even more: the category of real vector bundles on X is equivalent to the category of locally free and finitely generated sheaves of OX-modules.

 So we can think of the category of real vector bundles on X as sitting inside the category of sheaves of OX-modules; this latter category is abelian, so this is where we can compute kernels and cokernels of morphisms of vector bundles.

 A rank n vector bundle is trivial if and only if it has n linearly independent global sections.